Soumyaanoop/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis

 ## Project Overview
+The world of business thrives on data-driven decisions and the ability to harness the power of data is essential.
+In this project, we embark on an exciting journey to analyze sales data, uncover trends, and reveal valuable insights that will drive strategic decision-making.
 This project is to analyse the sales data, extract necessary information about products and customers based on a combination of features.
-It will explore sales trends over time identify best selling products, top customers, calculate total revenue, find revenue distribution among different zones and create visualisations to present findings effectively.
+It will explore sales trends over time, identify best selling products, top customers, calculate total revenue, calculate Profit, find revenue distribution among different zones and create visualisations to present findings effectively.
 This project showcases my ability to manipulate and derive insights from large data sets enabling me to make data driven recommendations for optimizing sales strategies.

 ## Data Set

-The data set contains 5 tables.
+The data set has sales data from 2017 to 2020 .
+It contains 5 tables.
 Tables are Customers, Date, Markets, Products and Transactions.

 ## Tools